auraphp/Aura.Di/docs/factories.md

 $helper = $di->newResolutionHelper();

 $foo = $helper(\My\Foo::class);
-// will return service named "My\Foo" if on is named as such
+// will return service named "My\Foo" if one is named as such
 // or else a new instance of "My\Foo"

 $fooBar = $helper([\My\Foo::class, 'bar']);